8 Types of Christmas Trees You Can Grow

 Red cedars are good choices for Christmas trees in the Deep South, since they tolerate the hot and humid summers.
 These trees have soft dark green foliage and frosty blue berry-like cones that birds and other wildlife enjoy.

 Red cedar grows throughout the Eastern U.S. in nearly any soil conditions, adding about a foot or so a year to its height.
-The cedar aroma is unique and instantly recognizable.
+And no, they’re not actually red but there are plenty of red Christmas trees!
+Their cedar aroma is unique and instantly recognizable.